 What Does a Nurse Educator Do?

-The role of a Nurse Educator offers several different career pathways, and their daily duties are largely determined by the part of the educational process they have chosen to impact.
-Some Nurse Educators spend the majority of their time preparing non-licensed students to enter the workforce as well as implementing advanced degree programs for licensed RNs seeking advanced skills.
+Nurse Educators’ roles and daily duties are determined mainly by the part of the educational process they have chosen to impact.
+Some Nurse Educators spend most of their time preparing non-licensed students to enter the workforce and leading advanced degree programs for licensed RNs seeking additional skills.
 This can include curriculum building, teaching students, assessing educational outcomes, and conducting academic research.

-In addition to the teaching role, many Nurse Educators serve dual roles that combine teaching with actual nursing practice.
+Other Nurse Educators serve dual roles by combining teaching with actual nursing practice.
 These Nurse Educators continue to provide patient care while teaching less experienced nurses and students in their field of work.
-In this role, their day-to-day responsibilities combine mentoring, coordinating clinical placements, streamlining processes, and coordinating continuing education.
+Their day-to-day responsibilities combine mentoring, coordinating clinical placements, streamlining processes, and aligning continuing education.

-Nurse educators also assist in life-care planning, teach patients how to navigate the insurance landscape, consult in legal or forensic capacities, and even work toward policy improvement in government or institutions.
-They uphold and improve the systems and structures of nurse education and continually create new and innovative ways to approach nurse education.
+Nurse Educators also assist in life-care planning, teach patients how to navigate the insurance landscape, consult in legal or forensic capacities, and even work toward policy improvement in government and local institutions.
+They uphold and improve the systems and structures of nurse education and continually create new and innovative ways to approach nursing education.

 Nurse Educator: Job Responsibilities

-The role of a Nurse Educator carries more responsibilities than the typical nurse, as it combines all the responsibilities of traditional nursing with the additional role of educating.
-The typical day-to-day responsibilities of a Nurse Educator can include:
+The Nurse Educator role combines traditional nursing duties with the additional responsibilities of instructing.
+The typical day-to-day of a Nurse Educator can include:

 - Evaluating and revising educational programs and individual classes